31 Jan Planned Giving 101

 Most nonprofits accept that Planned Giving is an important giving option to offer their donors.
 That’s great, because it’s never been more important for nonprofits to have a means of continued security for the future.
 For donors, it’s equally important to provide a way to leave a lasting legacy of generosity and compassion for the future with the added benefit of tax reductions in the present.

-While many organizations acknowledge the importance of Planned Giving, this concept may not be well known by their donors… or worse, completely unknown.
+While many organizations acknowledge the importance of Planned Giving, this concept may not be not so familiar to their donors or worse, completely unknown.
 Perhaps there’s no mission statement or key messaging in place to address the option of giving planned gifts.
 Perhaps it’s rarely or never mentioned in your organization’s newsletters, brochures or other communications.

 Your organization may not be alone.
 According to Giving USA, bequest giving declined from 9% in 2016 to 8% of all charitable giving in 2017 ($30.36 billion total in bequests in 2017), even as the total charitable donations in 2017 in the U.S. rose to $390.05 billion, an increase of 2.7% over 2015.